pparmesh/Constrained_ILQR/README.md

 # CILQR
-Implements a Constrained Iterative LQR controller for an Autonomous Vehicle.
+Implements a Constrained Iterative LQR controller for an Autonomous Vehicle.<br/>
 Here are the results in a self-developed Python Simulator